Namansinghns/Data_Analytics_projects/README.md

 # Sales-Data-Analysis
-it is sales dataset where use python(pandas and matplotlib) to clean and analyse create meaningful insights and powerbi for dashboard
+This is sales dataset where use python(pandas and matplotlib) to clean and analyze and create meaningful insights and use powerbi for visualization.